hbrc-fpga-class/peripherals/doc/serial_interface.md

 reg address is written first.
 The FPGA will auto-increment the reg address after each byte.
 * __ACK/NACK (WRITE ONLY)__ : For a write operation.
 The FPGA sends an ACK to confirm the writes occured or a NACK if there was an error.
 The value for ACK is 0xAC, the value for NACK is 0x56.
 For read operations no ACK/NACK is returned.
-* __RPI releases rts__ : This signals to the FPGA that the transaction has completed.